 All documents presented to employees, including payroll and union dues deductions, must be signed.

-It is understood that the signing of documents by employees other than payroll and union dues deductions, is only to acknowledge that they have been notified accordingly.
+Notwithstanding Clause 10.4, it is understood that the signing of documents by employees, other than payroll and union dues deductions, is only to acknowledge that they have been notified accordingly.